-- 1. The Suffolk Police and Crime Commissioner's (PCC) Fund was established in February 2014 to support organisations that can contribute to delivering the PCC's Police and Crime Plan objectives. - 2.
-The fund became operational on 1 April 2014 and a Grant Panel was established to consider applications making recommendations on grant awards to the PCC who determines every grant award.
-On 16 June 2023, the Panel met for Round 33 of the PCC Fund. - 3.
-This decision paper sets out the recommendation to approve three applications totalling £43,449, as part of the first round of funding for 2023/24. - 4.
-In addition, the decision paper sets out the recommendation to allocate £15,000 from the 2024/25 PCC Fund budget, to fund one successful multi-year applicant from Round 33.
+- The Suffolk Police and Crime Commissioner's (PCC) Fund was established in February 2014 to support organisations that can contribute to delivering the PCC's Police and Crime Plan objectives. - 2.
+The fund became operational on 1 April 2014 and a grant panel was established to consider applications and make recommendations on grant awards to the PCC who then determines every grant award.
+On 11 December 2023, the Panel met for Round 35 of the PCC Fund. - 3.
+This decision paper sets out the recommendation to approve four applications totalling £26,521, as part of the third round of funding for 2023/24.

-RECOMMENDATIONS:
+RECOMMENDATION: